An important source for family planning and health services, but what do we know about the clients they serve?

 What do we know about the clients who source their contraceptives (including condoms) from pharmacies and drug shops?

-Market segmentation using DHS data reveals the important role of pharmacies and drug shops in providing FP.
+Market segmentation analysis using DHS data reveals the important role of pharmacies and drug shops in providing contraceptive products.

 We examined selected countries in sub-Saharan Africa based on sample size and grouped them into two categories: low modern contraceptive prevalence rate (mCPR) (< 20%) and higher mCPR (> 20%) to identify any patterns across these categories.
 See the map to the left for a list of countries and year of the DHS survey used.